Nurse Practitioner (NP) Programs Online in Idaho

 Online & Campus Based - Visit Website

-- One-year hybrid certificate program
+- One-year program length

-- 19 maximum credit hours
+- 19 credit hours maximum

-- Two summer intensive sessions
+- Two on-campus summer intensives

 MSN to DNP - Doctor of Nursing Practice (Family Nurse Practitioner (FNP))